• Facebook

 Instructions

-• Preheat your oven to 350-degrees F. Heat 2 TBSP olive oil in a large oven-safe skillet, Dutch oven or heavy pot over medium-high heat.
+• Preheat your oven to 350-degrees F. Heat 2 Tablespoons olive oil in a large oven-safe skillet, Dutch oven or heavy pot over medium-high heat.
 Add lamb, fat side down; cook, undisturbed, until golden brown, 10-12 minutes.
 Carefully turn lamb over; cook, turning occasionally, until golden on all sides, 10-12 minutes.

 • Remove lamb from skillet, reserving the drippings in the pan.